padogrid/hazelcast-3n4-docker-debezium_kafka/README_HEADER.md

-This bundle integrates Hazelcast with Debezium for ingesting initial data and CDC records from MySQL into a Hazelcast cluster via a Kafka sink connector included in the `hazelcast-addon` distribution.
+This bundle integrates Hazelcast with Debezium for ingesting initial data and CDC records from MySQL into a Hazelcast cluster via a Kafka sink connector included in the PadoGrid distribution.